e2nIEE/pandapower/doc/converter/cgmes.rst

 In order to use this converter the following import is needed. ::

-    from pandapower.converter.cim.cim2pp import from_cim as cim2pp
+    from pandapower.converter.cim import from_cim as cim2pp

 For a speed increase it is advisable to install numba into the used python environment. ::